Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Measures of polarization and their geometric interpretations

 \section{Measures of polarization and their geometric interpretations}

 Several measures have been proposed that seek to generalize the concept of degree of polarization as defined in Eq.~(\ref{DoP2D}) to the nonparaxial regime, based on its different interpretations.
-Reviews and comparisons between these measures can be found in \cite{BrosseauProgOpt2006,Petruccelli2010,Sheppard2012,Gamel2012,Aunon2013,Gamel2014}.
+Several reviews of this topic and comparisons between these measures exist in the literature \cite{BrosseauProgOpt2006,Petruccelli2010,Sheppard2012,Gamel2012,Aunon2013,Gamel2014}.
 Most of these measures were defined to be invariant under general unitary transformations of the electric field, following the example of the paraxial definition.
-A consequence of this invariance is that it is possible to express these measures in terms of the three eigenvalues $\Lambda_1\ge\Lambda_2\ge\Lambda_3\ge0$ of the polarization matrix, independently from the eigenvectors.
-Sheppard \cite{Sheppard2011} found that these eigenvalues can be calculated analytically from the elements of the matrix through a surprisingly simple expression.
+A consequence of this invariance is that it is possible to express these measures exclusively in terms of the three eigenvalues $\Lambda_1\ge\Lambda_2\ge\Lambda_3\ge0$ of the polarization matrix, independently from the eigenvectors.
+Sheppard \cite{Sheppard2011,Sheppard2020,Sheppard2022} found that these eigenvalues and eigenvectors can be calculated analytically from the elements of the matrix through fairly simple expressions.